REFRESH THIS PAGE

 As adults, we obtain a sense of security in our ability to distinguish between what is real and what is not.
 When confronted with something that – if only for an instant – makes us question our perception of reality, we are intrigued and experience a thrill like a child at a magic show.

-draw images so realistic they fool people into thinking real objects
+realistic they fool people into thinking real objects are

 Realistic Drawing Workshop Schedule